tjmahr/Psych711/readings/reading_02.md

     {\sqrt{1-\rho_{XZ}^2} \sqrt{1-\rho_{ZY}^2}}
 $$

+The choice is yours.
 Beta weights are standardized regression coefficients.
 Partial correlations, when squared, can tell us about the proportion of variance in the dependent variable accounted for by one predictor, controlling for the others.
-These three things are all different lenses to view the data.
+Partial correlations, part correlations, and beta weights are all different lenses to view the data.

-**Spearman's rank-order correlation describes the relationship between two dichotomous variables.
-True or false?**
+### Spearman's rank-order correlation describes the relationship between two dichotomous variables.
+True or false?

 False.
 It is for a pair of ranked variables.
+The phi coefficient correlates two dichotomous variables.

-**Can SEM handle dichotomous outcome variables?**
+### Can SEM handle dichotomous outcome variables?

 Yes, by using the principles from logistic regression.

-**What is the "critical ratio"?
-Above which value are critical ratios generally statistically significant?**
+### What is the "critical ratio"?
+Above which value are critical ratios generally statistically significant?

-A critical ratio is a sample statistic over its standard error.
+A critical ratio is a sample statistic over its standard error (at some level of significance).
 For the _z_ statistic, the critical ratio is 1.96 at the 0.05 level and 2.58 at the 0.01 level in a two-tailed test.

-**Name some factors that affect the statistical power of a test.**
+### Name some factors that affect the statistical power of a test.

 1. Magnitude of the actual effect in the population
 2. Sample size